 Multi-success detrapping process

-When presenting heterogeneous detrapping process at the DPG conference I got a question (or suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?
+When presenting heterogeneous detrapping process at the DPG conference I got a question (or a suggestion to check) what would happen if instead of heterogeneous traps we would require multiple successes for the charge carrier to escape?

 Erlang distributed detrapping times